-The global laboratory automation market reached a value of US$ 4.85 Billion in 2019.
+The global laboratory automation market reached a value of US$ 5.21 Billion in 2020.
 Laboratory automation can be defined broadly as any device, software or process that requires minimal human intervention and improves the efficiency of the laboratory.
-Laboratory automation may include the use of robots, conveyors, software, machine vision, etc. Looking forward, IMARC Group expects the global laboratory automation market to exhibit moderate growth during 2020-2025.
+Laboratory automation may include the use of robots, conveyors, software, machine vision, etc. Looking forward, IMARC Group expects the global laboratory automation market to exhibit moderate growth during the next five years.

 Laboratory automation has played a major role in saving time, reducing costs, eliminating human error and improving the efficiency of experiments.
 As a result, automation has moved past the “nice to have” to the “must have” in the modern laboratory.
 Laboratory teams today are continually looking for ways to increase their efficiency and improve the long-term value of their operations.
 Organisations are now adopting laboratory automation solutions to enhance their work and maximize the efficiency of their testing processes.

 This report provides a deep insight into the global laboratory automation market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the laboratory automation industry in any manner.

 Along with this, IMARC Group has also done a study on United States laboratory automation market which has enabled our clients to set up and expand their businesses successfully.